-READ: Impeachment Witness Fiona Hill's Opening Statement For Thursday's Hearing
+READ: Fiona Hill, David Holmes Opening Statements For Thursday's Impeachment Hearing

 Two more witnesses testify Thursday morning in front of the House Intelligence Committee, marking the end of this week's public impeachment hearings.